mtptisid/Multi-Model-AI-Appliaction-PolyGenAI-with-FastAPI-Vite-React/README.md

 ## Overview

-PolyGenix aims to democratize access to Generative AI by allowing users to interact with multiple AI models through a single interface.
+PolyGenAI aims to democratize access to Generative AI by allowing users to interact with multiple AI models through a single interface.
 The application features a modern frontend built with React, animated login/register pages, and a responsive chat interface where users can select their preferred AI model, send messages, and receive formatted responses.
 Key features include:

 - **Multi-Model Support**: Seamlessly switch between DeepSeek, Gemini, Groq, OpenAI, and Claude.
 - **Animated UI**: Visually appealing login/register pages with smooth animations.